cyberbit/telem/docs/reference/input/bigger-reactors/Reactor.md

 ### Coolant

 ::: warning Active reactor only
-The coolant metrics are only available for active reactors.
+Coolant metrics are only available for active reactors.
 :::

 <MetricTable